 *An ASL/Deaf Cultural Studies (AASASLDCS) course is required for graduation.
 It can be taken in any semester and can be taken at NTID or another college of RIT.
-In order to fulfil this requirement as part of the credit hours in the program, it should be a course approved by both AASASLDCS and an LAS Perspective or LAS Elective or it can be used to fulfill an Open Elective.
+In order to fulfil this requirement as part of the credit hours in the program, it should be a course approved for both AASASLDCS and a LAS Perspective or LAS Elective or it can be used to fulfill a Free Elective.